MUSEUMS & ATTRACTIONS IN FULTON

 Sault’s Drug Store Soda Fountain

-Sault’s Drug Store in downtown Fulton serves up shakes and malts with ice cream from a local dairy at their 1940s old-fashioned ice cream counter.
+Sault’s Drug in downtown Fulton serves up shakes and malts with local ice cream served at a 1940’s old-fashioned ice cream counter.